Analysis | How removal under the 25th Amendment works: A beginner’s guide

 The first part of Section 4 establishes the two groups that could determine that Trump (or any president) can no longer carry out the duties of the presidency.

-- The vice president (Mike Pence, as you probably know) plus a majority of the Cabinet (“the principal officers of the executive departments”), or
+- The vice president (Mike Pence) plus a majority of the Cabinet (“the principal officers of the executive departments”), or

 - The vice president and a body established by Congress.

 That second group — let’s call it a presidential competency commission — doesn’t exist.
-Establishing one would require the passage of a law, meaning the Senate and House passing a bill that Trump then signed.
-It seems safe to say that it’s unlikely Congress would pass a bill creating a body meant to judge Trump’s competency, much less that Trump would bring it into existence with his signature.
+Establishing one would require a law, meaning the Senate and House passing a bill that Trump would then sign.
+It seems safe to say that it’s unlikely Congress would pass a bill creating a body to judge Trump’s competency, much less that Trump would bring it into existence with his signature.

-Congress could, of course, sidestep that objection by overriding a Trump veto with a two-thirds vote of support in both chambers.
+Congress could, of course, override a Trump veto with a two-thirds vote of support in both chambers.
 That, too, is highly unlikely — but remember the end of this particular rabbit hole because it will come up again later.

 Note that the amendment doesn't articulate what causes might justify the president's removal.
 It could be a coma.
 It could be an alien assuming control of the president's brain.
 It could essentially be anything.